 For example, one company states that to monetize your show on their platform you need to use their tools for sponsorship and revenue.
 And, they state in their terms and conditions that just because you agree to have an ad placed on your show doesn’t mean you will see a dime of that income.
 Furthermore, your eligibility for sponsorships and monetization is at their discretion, not yours or your potential sponsors.

-When you use RSS Podcasting you are in control of who sponsors your podcast.
-If you want to go out and find funding and insert ad segments into your show, that’s your prerogative.
-As long as you’re following FTC Disclosure laws and not promoting illegal activities/products, how you choose to monetize is up to you!
+When you use RSS.com you are in control of who sponsors your podcast.
+If you want to go out and find funding and insert ad segments into your show, you can do it.
+With RSS.com how you choose to monetize is up to you!

 Even getting new email list sign-ups is at risk